gnoucla/Chrome-Themes/README.md

 # Theme Creation Guide
 For Google Chrome

 Forked from https://github.com/Patrick-Batenburg/GoogleChromeThemeCreationGuide

+Sample of manifest json file can be found in Patrick Bateburg's repo

 # Table of Contents
 - [Manifest File Format](#manifest-file-format)
 - [Image dimensions](#image-dimensions)